ONLYOFFICE/Kubernetes-Docs/README.md

 $ helm delete documentserver --timeout 25m
 ```

+Note: When deleting ONLYOFFICE Docs in a private k8s cluster behind a Web proxy or with no internet access, see the [notes](#10-run-jobs-in-a-private-k8s-cluster-optional) below.

 If you want to delete the documentserver without any preparatory actions, run the following command:

 ```bash